 Stay relaxed by having the right state of mind.

-Majority of the time surfing is spent paddling, a very time surfing and then there’s the inevitable dark time where surfer gets wiped out and sucked under the waves.
+The majority of the time surfing is spent paddling, a very time surfing and then there’s the inevitable dark time where surfer gets wiped out and sucked under the waves.
 This is an unfamiliar experience for a beginner surfer.
 A typical reaction after a wipeout is, of course, an urgent wish to surface – which is hardened by the bubbly water in the breaking area.
-Most of the times when the surfer surfaces through the bubbly whitewater, there is already another wave landing exactly where the surfer was gasping some air.
-Panic sets in as the surfer are running low on oxygen.
+Most of the time when the surfer surfaces through the bubbly whitewater, there is already another wave landing exactly where the surfer was gasping some air.
+Panic sets in as the surfer is running low on oxygen.

 How to Cope With a Wipeout?

 - Well, at first – you don’t want to end up in the breaking area after all anyway, so try paddling behind the breaking point or at the end of the line-up away from the breaking point.

 - When this is inevitable, and you have already wiped out, the best thing to do is to stay calm and let the water drag you at first.
-The wrong action what many people do in such occasions like that is they try to surface through the bubbly water that has a lot of oxygen in it, and that in most circumstances is super hard if not physically impossible.
+The wrong action what many people do on such occasions like that is they try to surface through the bubbly water that has a lot of oxygen in it, and that in most circumstances is super hard if not physically impossible.
 Note, that tensioning muscles underwater releases oxygen out of blood which leaves the lungs short in a breath.